jingtianIS/jingtianIS.github.io/index.md

 ---

 ## Welcome to Jing's Home Page!
-Jing Tian is a post-doctoral research fellow from the [J.Mack Robinson College of Business in Gerogia State University](robinson-gsu).
+Jing Tian is a post-doctoral research fellow at the [J.Mack Robinson College of Business in Gerogia State University](robinson-gsu).
 She works under the supervision of [Dr. Arun Rai][professor-rai].

 She received her Ph.D. in Information Management and Information Systems from [Fudan University][fudan] in 2019, under the supervision of [Dr. Hong Ling][professor-ling].